nsdffd/rakiBlogs/readme.md

 # rakiB'slog

 **rakiB'slog** is a theme for Jekyll.
 It is built keeping content in focus and is best for writers/developers who also like to share code with their essays.
-The theme was edited from the original theme named as **White Paper**
+The theme was edited from the original theme named as **White Paper** by Vinit Kumar

 # rakiB'slog in Action